Rozhok: Structure

 A rozhok is a conical straight tube with the six playing holes: five on top and one underneath.
 The total length of a rozhok ranges from 320 to 830 mm (13" to 33").
 A mouthpiece is cut in the form of a small cup, and the lower end of the tube is shaped like a conical bell.
-A rozhok is usually made of birch, maple, or juniper.
-Musicians say that rozhoks of juniper have the best sound.
-In the past they were made in the same manner as a shepherd's rozhok, in which two halves are fastened together with birch bark; today they are turned.
+A rozhok is usually made of birch (mostly birch bark), maple, or juniper.
+In the past they were made in two halves fastened together with birch bark; today they are turned.
 The sound of a rozhok is strong, but mellow, having a range of about an octave, or a little more.
 There are several types of rozhoks: the shortest one, having the highest sound is called vizgunok (squeaker), typically in F# or G; the longest and thus the lowest one is called bas (bass), in F# or G an octave below, while a mid-size instrument is called a polubasok (half-bass), typically in C. It is polubasok instruments that are most frequently used for solo playing.
 Rozhok ensembles usually consist of just vizgunok and bas instruments in the ratio 2:1 (twice as many high-pitched horns).

 Varieties

-Rozhok's folk tunes are divided into four stylistic varieties: signal, song, dancing, and dance, with a large number of songs in all styles.
-There are several types of shepherd's signals and more of others.
-The main repertoire is song folk-tunes.

 As of 2015, rozhok ensembles exist in Moscow, Vladimir and Nerekhta.
-In addition, rozhoks can sometimes be heard in Russian folk orchestra concerts.